dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/interoperability/etxs.md

 2. The TX is mined on the origin chain, removing the balance from the sending address and potentially emitting a number of ETXs.
 3. The ETX(s) is propagated to dominant peers.
 4. When a coincident block is found, dominant peers collect all pending ETXs linked through the subordinate manifest.
-5. If the destination chain still has a dominant chain (i.e. is a Region chain), steps 3 and 4 are repeated.
+5. If the destination chain still has a dominant chain (i.e. is a region chain), steps 3 and 4 are repeated.

 ### Propagate Back Down The Hierarchy